 Summarise at the end with a call to action

-The case study should finish with another summary – again outline the issues facing the customer, how you helped them and the benefits gained as a result.
-Point out how the same concepts, methods and solutions could help many more customers.
+The case study should finish with another summary – again outline the issues facing the customer, how you helped them, and the benefits gained.
+Point out how the same concepts, methods, and solutions could help other customers in similar situations facing similar issues.

 Of course, the whole point of a case study is, ultimately, to win more sales, so a call to action at the end is essential.
 But it should be in keeping with the character of a case study – it should be simple, straightforward and to the point.